Health insurance during pregnancy

 What if you need help paying for health insurance?

 In most states, many pregnant women can get Medicaid coverage.
 Medicaid is a government program that provides free or low-cost health insurance to people with low income.
 In some states, pregnant women who earn too much for Medicaid can get health coverage through the Children’s Health Insurance Program (also called CHIP).
 CHIP is a government program that provides health insurance to some children and pregnant women in families that earn too much to get Medicaid but can’t afford private insurance.
+You can apply for Medicaid and CHIP at any time.

 Even if you can’t get Medicaid, you may be able to get tax credits that help pay for insurance through your state’s Marketplace.
 You can get information about health plans and costs for pregnant women in your state’s Marketplace.
 Be sure to say you’re pregnant on the Marketplace application so you get pregnancy information.